 Centers for Disease Control and Prevention

 Offers a free online training on prevention that addresses different types of violence; primary, secondary, and tertiary prevention; the social ecological model; and the public health approach to violence prevention.
-Also see the Child Maltreatment section.
+Also see the Child Abuse and Neglect section.

 The Social-Ecological Model: A Framework for Prevention